jizusun/zbh-conferences/hugo-ifaise2020/content/registration.md

 - the conference websites
 - the WeChat public account of the School of Education, Shaanxi Normal University
-- the website of Prof. Baozhang ZHANG: http://zhangbaohui.snnu.edu.cn/ and WeChat public account
+- the website of Prof. Baohui ZHANG: http://zhangbaohui.snnu.edu.cn/ and WeChat public account

 <img src="/images/wechat-zbh.png" style="width: 10rem" />